-Attendance and grades are strongly positively correlated, therefore, to do well in this course, you must attend each lecture and discussion session and take detailed notes.
-Some material covered in class will not be found in the assigned readings; therefore, it is imperative to attend each lecture and discussion session, remain attentive, ask questions, and take notes.
+To do well in this course, you must attend each lecture and discussion session and take detailed notes.
+Some material covered in class will not be found in the assigned readings; therefore, it is imperative to attend each class meeting, remain attentive, ask questions, and take notes.
 If you miss a lecture or discussion session, be sure to get notes from one of your classmates; under no circumstances will your professor or teaching assistant's notes be given out.
-In addition, while we welcome questions and discussions during office hours or scheduled appointments, we will not re-lecture material if you miss class.
+While we welcome questions and discussions during office hours or scheduled appointments, we will not re-lecture material if you miss class.